-Alain Ducasse is a Monégasque chef.
-He formerly held French nationality.
-He operates a number of restaurants including Alain Ducasse at The Dorchester which holds three stars in the Michelin Guide. ...more on Wikipedia
+Alain Ducasse (French: [alɛ̃ dykas]; born 13 September 1956) is a French-born Monégasque chef.
+He operates a number of restaurants including Alain Ducasse at The Dorchester which holds three stars (the top ranking) in the Michelin Guide. ...more on Wikipedia

 Birthplace: Orthez, France

-Alexis Benoist Soyer was a French celebrity chef who became the most celebrated cook in Victorian England.
-He also tried to alleviate suffering of the Irish poor in the Great Irish Famine, and contributed a penny for the relief of the poor for every copy sold of his pamphlet The Poor Man's Regenerator.
+Alexis Benoît Soyer (4 February 1810 – 5 August 1858) was a French chef who became the most celebrated cook in Victorian England.
+He also tried to alleviate suffering of the Irish poor in the Great Irish Famine (1845–1849), and contributed a penny for the relief of the poor for every copy sold of his pamphlet The Poor Man's Regenerator (1847).
 He worked to improve the food provided to British soldiers in the Crimean War.
-A variant of the field stove he invented at that time, still called the "Soyer stove", continues in use by British military. ...more on Wikipedia
+A variant of the field stove he invented at that time, known as the "Soyer stove", remained in use with the British army until 1982. ...more on Wikipedia

 Birthplace: Meaux, France